Best Rifle Scopes In 2025: Hands-On Testing Of Vortex, Bushnell, Burris And Others

 You’re not gonna get a real FFP rangefinder on this.
 It’s budget for a reason, but honestly for the price it’s still really good!
 The AO dial allowed me an estimate between the distance to the target mainly by judging the optical sharpness.
 Didn’t expect that to be on this because again, it’s cheap, so it was a nice plus.

 After a few more shots after a full mount, I managed to get the actual feel of the reticle mils, and I pulled to fifty yards and discovered zero in three shots.
-Back at a hundred yards, I got a solid zero after I figured out the system adjustments.
-100 and was able to get a good zero after learning the system and adjustments.
+Back at a hundred yards, I got a solid zero after I figured out the system adjustments, and I was able to get a good zero after learning the system and adjustments.

 Honestly, I just can’t say it enough: a scope at this price range probably shouldn’t have this level of accuracy and quality haha.
 Sure, it’s not a high end two grand piece of equipment, but by far, it’s better than my five hundred dollars scopes.
 Never ended up in my box of parts and have definitely used it more than once!
 You won’t regret spending fifty bucks on this haha.
 Do it.
 You’ll thank me later.